Uruguay wins, Colombia draws in troubled round of qualifiers

 Colombia rallied in the second half and put Juan Guillermo Cuadrado on the spot in the 53rd after a handball awarded by the video referee.
 The Colombians had more possession late in the game but weren’t able to convert that into goals.

+“We still need to improve our finishing,” Rueda said.
+“In these matches we had several opportunities to score, but we need to improve our aim.”

+He said defender Sanchez is expected to leave before Thursday’s match against Chile in Barranquilla, but he hopes Serie A players Cuadrado and David Ospina can stay.

-Also on Sunday, third-place Ecuador was held to a 0-0 draw by Chile.
-The Ecuadorians now have 13 points, two behind Argentina, and Chile is in seventh spot with seven points.
+Also on Sunday, Ecuador was held to a 0-0 draw by Chile.
+The Ecuadorians, who saw Junior Sornoza sent off in the 63rd minute, now have 13 points, two behind Argentina.
+Chile is in eighth spot with seven points.

-Peru and Venezuela, two teams of the bottom of the 10-team round robin group, were playing later Sunday.
+Peru beat Venezuela 1-0 with a goal by Christian Cueva in the 35th from the edge of the box.
+The chances of Venezuela rallying were thwarted three minutes later, when Tomás Rincón received a second yellow and left the match.

+The Peruvians moved to seventh place with eight points, while Venezuela went to the bottom of the 10-team round-robin group with four.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports